Kim delos Santos

-Kim Nicole Gehring de los Santos better known as Kim delos Santos or Kim Nicole (born July 27, 1981) is a former actress and television personality in the Philippines who became a Nurse in Texas, United States.
-Kim first appeared in the film Rosenda (1989) whose performance as a young actress earned her an award from the Film Academy of the Philippines as Best Child Actor.
-She is best known for her starring roles in the television series Anna Karenina, T.G.I.S. and May Bukas Pa.
+Kim Nicole Gehring delos Santos (born July 27, 1981), better known as Kim delos Santos or Kim Nicole, is a former actress and television personality in the Philippines who later pursued a career as a nurse in Texas, United States.
+She made her film debut in Rosenda (1989), where her performance as a child actress earned her the Film Academy of the Philippines award for Best Child Actor.
+She is best known for her leading roles in the television series Anna Karenina, T.G.I.S., and May Bukas Pa.

 Early life

-Kim Nicole Gehring de los Santos was born in July 27, 1981 to is Hormaidas delos Santos, a stationary engineer in the U.S and Dolores, an American.
-Her father died at the age of 67 years in 2015.
+Kim Nicole Gehring delos Santos was born on July 27, 1981, to Hormaidas delos Santos, a stationary engineer in the United States, and Dolores, an American.
+Her father passed away in 2015 at the age of 67.

-She has a brother who is a former child actor, Eddie delos Santos.
+She has one brother, Eddie delos Santos, who was a former child actor.

 Career

-Becoming an Artist
+Becoming an artist

-Kim's career began with an appearance in the 1989 film Rosenda where she played the daughter of the characters of Janice de Belen and Gabby Concepcion.
-She was awarded the FAP award for Best Child Performance in that film.
+Kim began her career with an appearance in the 1989 film Rosenda, portraying the daughter of characters played by Janice de Belen and Gabby Concepcion.
+Her performance earned her the Film Academy of the Philippines award for Best Child Performance.

-She made a name for herself in the world of showbiz when she appeared in the GMA Network television series T.G.I.S. and Anna Karenina while under contract with Viva Films.Anna Karenina lasted for six years from 1996 to 2002 which is the longest drama series to air on GMA Network.
-Kim played the role of Nina, one of the three main characters of the series that aired every weekday afternoon.
-The two other main characters are Anna (played by Antoinette Taus) and Karen (played by Sunshine Dizon).
+She rose to prominence in the 1990s through her roles in the GMA Network television series T.G.I.S. and Anna Karenina, while under contract with Viva Films.
+Anna Karenina aired from 1996 to 2002, making it the longest-running drama series on GMA Network.
+Delos Santos played Nina, one of the three central characters, alongside Anna (played by Antoinette Taus) and Karen (played by Sunshine Dizon).

-Kim also appeared in other films such as Where 'D' Girls 'R (1996), Laging Naroon Ka (1997), at Azucena (2000).
-She was also in the movie version of T.G.I.S.
-T.G.I.S.: The Movie (1997).
+She also appeared in several films, including Where 'D' Girls 'R (1996), Laging Naroon Ka (1997), and Azucena (2000).
+In addition, she starred in T.G.I.S.: The Movie (1997), a film adaptation of the popular television series.

-Becoming Nurse
+Becoming a nurse

-In 2004, she left showbiz and migrated to the United States.
-She attended a nursing school there and became a LPN or Licensed Practical Nurse at a clinic in Houston, Texas while working in a restaurant.
-She continued her studies and graduated with a Master of Science in nursing and became a psychiatric mental health nursing practitioner.
+In 2004, Delos Santos left show business and migrated to the United States.
+She attended nursing school and initially worked as a Licensed Practical Nurse (LPN) at a clinic in Houston, Texas, while also working in a restaurant.

+She later pursued advanced studies, earning a Master of Science in Nursing and qualifying as a psychiatric mental health nurse practitioner.